vitalisks/protractor-recorder/README.md

 1. Download ZIP and unzip to folder on your local machine
 2. Start Chrome browser and navigate to *chrome://extensions*
 3. Enable `Developer mode`
-4. Click on **Load unpacked extension** and select location of unzipped folder
+4. Click on **Load unpacked extension** and select location of the folder, where `manifest.json` is located
 5. Enable the Protractor Recorder extension

 ## How to Use